-Once tracks are generated from the above step, we perform post-processing in the form of a moving average filter with window width of $\pm 2$ frames.
+Once tracks are generated from the above step, we perform postprocessing in the form of a moving average filter with a window width of ± 2 frames.
 We perform this step to improve temporal coherence of the generated bounding boxes.
-The averaging operation is carried out on center location and scale of the bounding boxes independently.
+The averaging operation is carried out in the center location and scale of the bounding boxes independently.